 - In the web comic Bohemian Drive, one of the characters talks about the rumors he heard about wormhole technology as he steps into the teleportation booth, describing how it's this twisting, freaky experience.
 Then he subverts it by admitting that it's actually supposed to be quite smooth, as the welcome guy on the other side greets them with nothing else changing to indicate the change.
 Link

-- Parodied (but of course) in this Saturday Morning Breakfast Cereal strip.
+- Parodied (but of course) in a strip of Saturday Morning Breakfast Cereal.

 - In Outsider, faster-than-light travel involves jumping between solar system's gravity wells.
 Miscalculating the jump can result in colliding with the star whose system you're targeting, bouncing off of real space until you eventually re-embed, being stranded in hyperspace, or being liberated into negative hyperspace.
 There's also the side effect (in non-Soia-Liron organisms, such as humans) of bad dreams and nausea after a jump.